Samsung Galaxy S9 Review

 A top notch Android phone – but Samsung quirks and a lack of innovation dampen the mood

 Samsung’s Galaxy S9 had big shoes to fill following the excellent S8.
 For the most part, it doesn’t disappoint.
 Its bright screen and slim bezels look great, and it speeds through tasks with aplomb.
-Six months on from launch, the S9 almost represents a value alternative to its rivals with recent price-drops.
+Almost a year old now, the S9 almost represents a value alternative to its rivals with recent price-drops.
 However, unique Samsung quirks make the experience clunkier than it should be.

 - Excellent screen quality